sabkarim/EE104_Super_Project_Amaton_Charles_Karim/Guide.md

 # **User Guide**

 # *Part 4.1*

-For sections 4.1 our team was able to implement a machine learning model to recognize 10 different imported color images using Keras.
-The images chosen came from the CIFAR-10 database, which contains 60,000 32x32 different captures.
-The first 3 test completed included VGG\_1 Block , VGG\_2 Block, and VGG\_3 Block .
-The time ranged from 15-35 minutes for each run.
-Moreover other test were completed for VGG3 and the main models for predicition and evaluation ar shown below.
-ALL .py &amp; HTML files located in &quot;Option\_4\_Num\_1&quot; folder for each test.
+- For section 4.1 our team was able to implement a machine learning model to recognize 10 different imported color images using Keras
+- The images chosen came from the CIFAR-10 database
+  - contains 60,000 32x32 different captures
+- The first 3 tests completed included VGG\_1 Block , VGG\_2 Block, and VGG\_3 Block
+- The time ranged from 15-35 minutes for each run
+- Moreover, other tests were completed for VGG3 and the main models for predicition and evaluation ar shown below
+- ALL .py & HTML files are located in the "Option\_4\_Num\_1&quot" folder for each test

 1. Final\_Model\_Evaluation
 2. Final\_Model\_Predict